yaseenkady/tree.pro/tree/2_infiltrating/amyloidosis.md

 # .

-Amyloid builds up in organs.
+Amyloid build up in organs.

-Kidney mesangium (which is like vascular smooth muscle) is involved most.
+Kidney mesangium (which is like vascular smooth muscle) is involved often.

 # <